SpocWeb/TuplePerformance/README.md

 # TuplePerformance
-Simple Project to Benchmark of alternative Implementations returning 2 Values.
+Simple Project to Benchmark and compare 8 alternative Implementations to return 2 Values.

 Surprisingly .NET applies heavy Optimizations on ValueTuple and KeyValuePair, bringing down Execution Time by a Factor of 34 in Release-Mode!